gparsey/CUDA_FORTRAN_BiCGStab/README.md

 NOTE
 ====
-The two implementations of BiCGStab are not working, any help on the matter would be greatly appreciated.
-The implementation of the QR decomposition is working correctly.

 Testing has been performed using the CUDA 9.1 Toolkit and iFort 17.0.4.196

 GPU being used is a Tesla P4 card